-For 💪 (Night Scene Portrait), the shutter speed becomes slower in dark places, even if the built-in flash is used.
-Use a tripod to avoid camera shake.
+For $\stackrel{\bullet}{\rightarrow}$ (Night Scene Portrait), the shutter speed becomes slower in dark places, even if the built-in flash is used.
+To prevent camera shake, mount the camera on a tripod.

-Item Function Page P (Program) Automatically sets shutter speed and aperture to the proper exposure when taking pictures. p.134 Tv (Shutter Priority) Lets you set the desired shutter speed for expressing the motion of moving subjects.
-Take pictures of fast moving subjects that look still or subjects that give a sense of movement. p.135 Av (Aperture Priority) Lets you set the desired aperture for controlling the depth of field.
-Use it to blur or focus on the background. p.137 M (Manual) Lets you create the picture you have in mind by combining set shutter speed and aperture. p.139 B (Bulb) Lets you capture images that require slow shutter speeds such as fireworks and night scenes. p.141
+Item Function Page P (Program) Automatically sets shutter speed and aperture to the proper exposure when taking pictures. p.135 Tv (Shutter Priority) Lets you set the desired shutter speed for expressing the motion of moving subjects.
+Take pictures of fast moving subjects that look still or subjects that give a sense of movement. p.136 Av (Aperture Priority) Lets you set the desired aperture for controlling the depth of field.
+Use it to obtain a blurred or sharp background. p.138 M (Manual) Lets you set shutter speed and aperture to capture the picture with creative intent. p.140 B (Bulb) Lets you capture images that require slow shutter speeds such as fireworks and night scenes. p.142